edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

+Copies a file from your local computer to Eddie.
 To move it back, you just re-order the to and from fields:

 ~~~
 $ scp <Eddie> <local file>
 ~~~
 {: .bash}

-#### Uploading Data to Eddie with scp

 1. Open the terminal and use the `scp` command to upload a file (e.g. `local_file.txt`) to your home directory: